Alfasamec3D/Test_Yadro_Telecom/README.md

-# Test_Yadro_Telecom
+#  Terracraft Valrising

-Yadro Telecom test task
+ Terracraft Valrising bot simulation

 ## How to build

-1. Before building on you system must be installed Boost C++ libraries headers.
-To install on Linux use `sudo apt install libboost-dev`
-2. Copy the repository
+1. Copy the repository
-3. Go to the source tree directory (the one containing `CMakeLists.txt` file)
+2. Go to the source tree directory (the one containing `CMakeLists.txt` file)
-4. Generate a project buildsystem, then build the project through terminal.
+3. Generate a project buildsystem, then build the project through terminal.
 On linux just use

    `cmake -S . -B build -DCMAKE_BUILD_TYPE=Release && cmake --build ./build`